bibek12345/DIPC/CloudWorkshop_DIPC_1000.md

     create user sales_TRG identified by <password>;
     grant create session, resource, create view, create table to sales_TRG;
     ```
-4. Connect to Oracle Autonomous Data Warehouse Cloud database as the sales_TRG user and create target tables for which DDL replication is not enabled

-MAGU: These steps should be performed as part of the workshop provisioning; the target user should be already created in ADW and GG user should have the correct permission by the time the users start the workshop.
-They should NOT have to perform these steps

 ## Obtain Oracle Autonomous Data Warehouse Cloud client credentials file.
 MAGU: Steps in this section should be performed as part of the workshop provisioning.
 Users should NOT have to perform these steps